wolfadex/bex/README.md

 ## Development

-[Elm](https://elm-lang.org/) is used for parsing and evaluating the language in the repl.
-[Deno](https://deno.land/) is used as a minimal clue between Elm and the terminal in the repl.
+[Elm](https://elm-lang.org/) is used for parsing and evaluating the language.
+[Deno](https://deno.land/) is used as a minimal clue between Elm and the terminal.

-Make sure both Elm and Deno are installed, as well as [Velociraptor](https://deno.land/x/velociraptor) which is usd for simplifying running scripts during development.
-In your terminal run `vr elm-dev` to compile the Elm code on change, and run `vr main-dev` to compile the Deno glue and start the repl.
+Make sure both Elm and Deno are installed, as well as [Velociraptor](https://deno.land/x/velociraptor) which is usd for simplifying running scripts.
+In your terminal run `vr elm-repl-dev` to compile the Elm code on change, and run `vr main-repl-dev` to compile the Deno glue and start the repl.